 Protecting the Environment

-Little Butte Creek, which Butte Creek Mill sits on, is known to be one of the best salmon producing tributaries of the Rogue River and is one of only a few streams in the Upper Rogue watershed to support salmon populations.
-What makes the Mill's water usage unique is that it is only diversionary - the Mill does not actually consume any water, just borrows its power as it moves past the turbines.
+Little Butte Creek, which the Butte Creek Mill sits next to, is known to be one of the best salmon producing tributaries of the Rogue River and is one of only a few streams in the Upper Rogue watershed to support salmon populations.
+What makes the Mill's water usage unique is that it is only diversionary - the Mill does not actually consume any water, it just borrows its power as it moves past the turbine.

-The Daley Mill, currently known as the Butte Creek Mill holds a certificate of water right was issued on April 28, 1950, in the name of George Putnam.
+The Daley Mill, currently known as the Butte Creek Mill, holds a certificate of water right that was issued on April 28, 1950, in the name of George Putman.
 In 2017 the Foundation worked with Trout Unlimited to dedicate the mill’s water rights to instream flow, protecting over 20 cubic feet per second of water in this vital tributary.